 We prepare our financial statements in accordance with IFRS as issued by the International Accounting Standards Board.
-The presentation currency of our financial statements is the U.S. dollar.
+The reporting currency of our financial statements is the U.S. dollar.

-Our material accounting policies are described in Note 2 of our audited consolidated financial statements for the years ended December 31, 2023, 2022 and 2021 included elsewhere in this Annual Report.
+Our material accounting policies are described in Note 2 of our audited consolidated financial statements for the years ended December 31, 2024, 2023 and 2022 included elsewhere in this Annual Report.